The energy efficiency of new build homes

 Homes built today are designed with sustainability in mind.
-This means the average new build home is significantly more water and energy efficient than an equivalent older property.
+This means the average new build home is significantly more energy efficient than an equivalent older property.

-Not only does this cut energy and water consumption, it helps to reduce running costs for homeowners too.
+Not only does this cut energy consumption, it helps to reduce running costs for homeowners too.

 Homes built today are designed with sustainability in mind.
-This means the average new build home is significantly more water and energy efficient than an equivalent older property.
+This means the average new build home is significantly more energy efficient than an equivalent older property.

-Not only does this cut energy and water consumption, it helps to reduce running costs for homeowners too.
+Not only does this cut energy consumption, it helps to reduce running costs for homeowners too.

 Sustainable new homes